-The canned food version is easier to digest for some dogs.
+The wet food version is easier to digest for some dogs.
 Try feeding three or four small meals each day instead of one or two larger meals.

-My clients have had good luck giving their dogs slippery elm for stomach pain.
+My clients have had good luck giving their dogs slippery elm for an upset stomach.
 Slippery elm is a very gentle herb that forms a coating in the esophagus and stomach.
 It’s available as a liquid, pill or powder for dogs.

 It’s common for sick dogs to refuse food but still drink water.
 If this goes on for more than 48 hours, take him to see a veterinarian.